solana-foundation/developer-content/content/guides/getstarted/solana-token-airdrop-and-faucets.md

 _Available for Devnet_

-This is a proof of work Faucet where Devnet SOL can be distributed to you thanks to your computing power.
+This is a proof of work Faucet where devnet SOL can be distributed to you thanks to your computing power.

 **Install the Devnet POW Crate:**